WIAS-PDELib/ExtendableASGFEM.jl/README.md

 ## Scripts/Examples

-- `scripts/poisson.jl`: Adaptive stochastic Galerkin FEM for the Poisson problem with stochastic diffusion coefficient
+- `scripts/poisson.jl`: Adaptive stochastic Galerkin FEM for (different formulations of) the Poisson problem with stochastic diffusion coefficient